 When programming or coding for long periods, it's essential to have a comfortable monitor to keep eye-strain to a minimum.
-It's important to get a monitor that's the right size, with enough screen real estate to comfortably work with multiple windows open without squinting to look at the screen.
+It's important to get a monitor that's the right size, with enough screen real estate to have multiple windows open, and still work comfortably without having to squint.
 A flicker-free monitor is also a must, as backlight flicker can cause headaches and eye strain with prolonged periods of use.
 Many programmers even prefer working with more than one monitor, as you can have your editor open on one and your specifications open on another.